uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         The object is immutable if it is not possible to change its state after creation.

+    Metadata
+        An information about logical and physical structure of an object.
+All possible combinations of metadata values present the full set of possible objects of a given type.
+Metadata do not expose an information which is not a part of type definition, e.g. implementation details.

+        Example: :term:`table` object can contain three :term:`nominal features
+        <Nominal feature>` with 100 :term:`observations <Observation>` (logical
+        part of metadata).
+This object can store data as sparse csr array and provides direct access to them (physical part).

     Online Mode
         The computation mode for an algorithm in |dal_short_name|, where the data needed for computation becomes available in parts over time.